 Registration – Via this hyperlink:

 22/01/19 The Policing Professional Profiles have been updated following the second of the Maintenance and Review Panels.
 As a result we now have 134 profiles that have moved from ‘Trial Drafts’ to ‘Final Versions’.
-A full list of the profiles available on the platform can be found HERE.

 In addition to this we have added the CBRN profiles site as ‘Trial Drafts’ bringing the total number of profiles on the site to 163.